Tips for Cleaning a Fiberglass Boat

 Application instructions vary depending on which product you select, but the same technique used for applying the polish or rubbing compound can be used to wax your fiberglass boat.
 Allow the wax to dry off until it has a hazy appearance, then use a soft cloth to wipe away the excess residue for a smooth, reflective surface.

 More of an alternative to waxing, color restoration isn’t a necessary step, but there are products available to restore the gelcoat surface without the need for wiping or electric buffing.

 If you decide to go with a color restorer instead of a wax, make sure you select one that won’t scratch or damage the gelcoat.
 Restorers are a plastic or acrylic coating known to flake off over time, so applying multiple coats is recommended with each treatment.
 Five coats of color restorer are typically recommended once every year, and you should remove the previous year's color restorer treatment with a stripper before applying a new treatment.

 Fiberglass Boat Cleaning Safety

-Before starting the cleaning process of your fiberglass boat, make sure you use rubber or vinyl gloves to protect your hands, as well as safety goggles and protective gear for your skin.
+Before starting the cleaning process of your fiberglass boat, make sure you use gloves to protect your hands, as well as safety goggles and protective gear for your skin.
 Kneepads are also highly recommended.